 Then she does something else you’ll just have to see, and I realized the problem isn’t that she’s stunted or awkward, it’s just that Pauline is a sick bitch.

-The rest of the film follows how Pauline lashes out at those around her, the apathy of of her father (Roger Bart), the overbearing of her mother (Traci Lords), and the acceptance of her sister and how these things play out until the end.
+The rest of the film follows how Pauline lashes out at those around her and how that combines with her family dynamic: the apathy of her father (Roger Bart), the overbearing of her mother (Traci Lords), and the acceptance of her sister and how these things play out until the end.

 In an interesting bit of casting, director Richard Bates Jr. also has Ray Wise, Malcolm McDowell, and John Waters play as authority figures in Pauline’s life.
 Bates manages to do this without it coming across as stunt casting.
 Bates reveals on the commentary track that he put them in these roles because of the way the three’s works helped get him through high school.
 I could relate to that line of reasoning as I think most of us kids who grew up during the VHS era of cult films can also attest.